chaibo9/dbd_chaos/README.md

 ```
 pip install -r requirements.txt
 ```
 You require your own keys to connect to the Steam API and for the discord bot, which can be found under `STEAM_API_KEY` and `BOT_DISCORD`.
+Any left over keys in the history or currently in the program will not work as they have been revoked.

 ## Acknowledgements